hm-y/linux-webserver-configuration/README.md

 - Change the name of `project.py` to `__init__.py`

-- Getting `client_secrets.json` from Google API console and locate the file in the project folder
+- Getting `client_secrets.json` from Google API console, locating the file in the project folder and replace `client-id` in `login.html` in the folder `templates`

 - Converting sqlite into psql databases by editing engine codes in `db_setup.py`, `data_sample.py` and `__init__.py`

 - Configuring mod_wsgi
-Creating & confiduring the virtual environment: `sudo virtualenv venv`
+Creating & configuring the virtual environment: `sudo virtualenv venv`

 - Set up database
 ```